Jotrorox/Better-PseudoCode-Support/README.md

 ## 🎯 About

-VSCdoe PseudoCode Support for the PseudoCode dialect used by the German school System to teach Programming.
+VSCode PseudoCode Support for the PseudoCode dialect used by the German school system to teach Programming.
 The Language is specified in the [Formelsammlung Informationstechnik](https://www.schule-bw.de/faecher-und-schularten/berufliche-schularten/berufliches-gymnasium-oberstufe/musterpruefungsaufgaben-neue-bildungsplaene-abitur-2024/formelsammlung-it.pdf) file.

 ## ✨ Features